ISPMBern/project-template/README.md

 # project-template
 Template for a reproducible data analysis project using RStudio, R Markdown, Quarto, and GitHub.
-The structure below gives an example of files for the individual folders/direcories.
-Each folder/directory contains a README.md file with additional information.
+The structure below gives an example of files for the individual folders.
+Each folder contains a README.md file with additional information.

 - data
     - processed